Home » Dental Practice HIPAA Audit Readiness

 This explanation of dental IT hardware replacement decisions shows when upgrades should wait.

-Three Questions That Matter Before the Audit Starts
+Three Questions Before the Audit Starts

 Who can access systems, and why?